November 2, 2016

 WHERE: Moore Crop Insurance Agency,

 From Lubbock, head south on U.S. 87 for 18 miles to Lynn County.
 Turn right on FM 211 and travel six miles to the intersection of New Home.
 The station will be visible on the left in the far open corner of the field.

 DETAILS: Transportation will be provided from the covered parking area to the station.
 The event will include a reception and photo opportunities.

 CONTACT: Wes Burgett, research associate, National Wind Institute, Texas Tech University, (806) 632-5530 or email@example.com

 The West Texas Mesonet is an independent project collaborating with the Atmospheric Science Group and the Wind Science and Engineering Research Center/National Wind Institute at Texas Tech University.

-The West Texas Mesonet aims to provide accurate real-time meteorological data for distribution to a variety of facets in our region including operational meteorology, agriculture and farming, research, wind energy and media.Facebook
+The West Texas Mesonet aims to provide accurate meteorological data for distribution to a variety of facets in the region, including operational meteorology, agriculture and farming, research and media.Twitter